Home page for DJ Billy James

 Stand and make eye contact with the bride and groom.

-The toast giver should stand tall and be close enough to make eye contact with the bride and groom while, at the same time, being clearly visible to the guests.
+When you give a toast, stand tall and be close enough to make eye contact with the bride and groom.
+At the same time, be clearly visible to the guests.
 Remember, nothing should move but your lips.
 Swaying or pacing while you speak is an annoying distraction for your audience.
 The bride and groom are always seated while being toasted.

 Speak more slowly and project more intensely than you think you should.